 The mileage costs associated with buying gas to drive back and forth to the doctor can add up quickly.
-You may find that you have to drive many miles to see a good specialist for treatment.
-You may have to go to physical therapy several times a week.
+Depending on where you live and the type of injury you have, you may have to drive 50 or more miles to see a good specialist for treatment.
+You may have to go to physical therapy several times a week or drive to pick up medications.

-You would not have had these costs if you had not been injured.
-In Georgia, the workers’ compensation insurance company is responsible for reimbursing you for the miles that you drive to get medical treatment for your injury.
+You would not have had these costs if you had not been hurt at work.
+In Georgia, the workers’ compensation insurance company has a duty to reimburse you for the miles that you drive to get medical treatment and testing for your injury.

-Your first question may be what medical treatment is covered.
+Your first question may be what medical treatment and testing is covered.
 The answer is pretty easy.

 If the workers’ compensation insurance company is paying for the treatment, then you are entitled to be reimbursed for the mileage you drive to get that treatment.
 This would include doctor’s visits, MRIs, physical therapy, picking up prescriptions, and any number of other things.